- Published on

 After installing the app on the mobile device and pairing with the control system of the car, Android functions are displayed on the dashboard.
 Apps downloaded to the smartphone and compatible with Android Auto appear on the display.

-The app works only with some cars, but their list is constantly growing, with system updates that support Android Auto features.
-The meaning of this app is that the driver is not distracted from driving and could still use the necessary functions of the smartphone.
-For example - listening to music, watching the map, making calls and receiving messages.
+The app works only with compatible cars, but their list is constantly growing with system updates that support Android Auto features.
+The purpose of this app is to minimize driver distraction while still allowing access to necessary smartphone functions.
+For example - listening to music, watching the map, making calls, and receiving messages.